ajaykumar1089/sample/README.md

-# Getting Started with Create React App
+# Getting Started with Create Traveller Clicks- World at your finger Tips

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Traveller Clicks- World at your finger Tips](https://github.com/facebook/create-react-app).

 ## Available Scripts